 The impact of the retinol (and the order it is applied) can also depend on the power of the retinol product you are using.
 If you have sensitive skin, best to stick with those having lower concentrations.

-Tips To Using Retinol
+Tips For Using Retinol Skincare Products

 Now that you know when to insert retinol into your skincare routine, you shouldn’t just apply it.
 It is best to start slowly so that your skin gets used to it.
 You can worsen your skin, and increase the dark spots.

 Start with a pea-sized amount once a week.
 Then gradually increase the frequency of use.
 This helps your skin get acclimated to the product.